Ryo-N7/Ryo-N7.github.io/_posts/2020-05-14-webscrape-soccer-data-with-R.md

-The basic steps are the same as before but I’ve found that it can be quite tricky to find the right nodes on `transfermarkt` even with the CSS selector gadget or other methods we described in previous sections.
+The basic steps are the same as before but I’ve found that it can be quite tricky to find the right nodes on `transfermarkt` even with the CSS Selector Gadget or other methods we described in previous sections.
 After a while you’ll get used to the quirks of how the website is structured and know what certain assets (tables, columns, images) are called easily.
 This is a website where the `SelectorGadget` really comes